-For the first time ever, you can now download an app to discover the best places to birdwatch around Scotland and the bird species likely to be found at these sites.
+You can download the app to discover the best places to birdwatch around Scotland and the bird species likely to be found at these sites.
 Some will be well known locations, others may be less familiar.

 This unique resource (no digital or up-to-date printed resource like this currently exists) will bring Scotland’s birds to a new generation of birdwatchers and appeal to beginners and seasoned birders, as well as general nature and wildlife watchers.

 About the app

 The guide displays the following information about each birdwatching site, including: